qzhang503/proteoQ/README.md

 ### 2.9 Trend Analysis

 In this section, we perform the trend analysis against protein expressions.
-It wraps around various `R` routinesin unsupervised clustering of data.
+It wraps around various `R` routines in unsupervised clustering of data.

 #### 2.8.1 Clustering